 The sea can be fickle.
-At times she is calm and serene; at others, wild and wicked.
-So as a preventive measure, seasoned sailors make the repairs and fortifications necessary to withstand whatever the sea throws at them before setting sail.
+At times it is calm and serene; at others, wild and wicked.
+As a preventive measure, seasoned sailors make the repairs and fortifications necessary to withstand whatever the sea throws at them before setting sail.
 For when a hurricane hits, it is already too late.
 And experienced sailors know that the middle of a storm is not the appropriate time to fix a ship.